Thoracic/Head and Neck Cancer Research Program

 - Massion, Pierre, M.D.

-Ingram Professor of Cancer Research; Professor of Medicine (Allergy, Pulmonary & Critical Care) and Cancer Biology; Pulmonary and Critical Care Medicine Doctor
+Ingram Professor of Cancer Research; Professor of Medicine (Allergy, Pulmonary, and Critical Care); Professor of Cancer Biology; Pulmonary and Critical Care Medicine Doctor

 - Murphy, Barbara A., M.D.